tlvince/tlvince.github.io/_posts/2009-03-13-tiling-window-managers-reprise.md

 ---
 title: Tiling Window Managers reprise
 date: 2009-03-13
-abstract: Revisiting tiling window managers to improve your workflow
+description: Revisiting tiling window managers to improve your workflow
 ---

 [Previously][], I wrote about a newcomer's experience with so-called Tiling